nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Witness
-A set of cryptographic proof containing the data required to prove authorisation of the resources used in the transaction.
+A set of cryptographic proof containing the data required to prove authorization of the resources used in the transaction.

 #### See Also
 - [Transaction](#transaction)